gord6/Tapping-into-the-Natural-Language-System-Using-Artificial-Languages-when-Learning-Programming/README.md

 The repository is divided into the following folders:

 1. material: script and tasks of the programming pre-course. questionnaire, pretest, posttest and the programming task of the posttest.
-2. raw_data: raw_data of our course.
+2. data: data of our course.
-3. preprocessed_data: preprocessed data of our treatment.
+3. data_analysis: script to evaluate or data.
 4. figures: plots created by our data analysis.
-5. data_analysis: script to evaluate or data.

 ### Additional Data: Group division according to pretest (maximum: 8 points)